stormpath/stormpath-documentation/source/accnt_mgmt.rst

 **Matching Property**

-This defines what Account attribute should be used by Automatic Provisioning as a basis for account linking.
+This defines what Account attribute should be used as a basis for automatically creating account links.
 The current possible values are:

 - ``null``: which means that you would not like any matching to occur
 - ``email``: which will match Accounts based on their ``email`` attribute.